Nathan Healy

 Solar panel production varies throughout the year based on daylight hours, weather patterns, and sun intensity.
 Understanding how seasons affect your solar system helps set realistic expectations for your investment.

-Prescott’s high elevation and abundant sunshine create excellent solar conditions year-round, despite occasional snow and monsoon seasons affecting production patterns.
+Prescott’s high elevation and abundant sunshine create excellent solar conditions year-round.
+Even winter months with occasional snow deliver strong solar production potential.

 Solar Production in Prescott by Month